Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 Common Risk Factors of Hypertension in Middle Age

-Hypertension doesn’t appear out of thin air—it’s the result of multiple factors building up over time.
+Hypertension doesn’t appear out of thin air, it’s the result of multiple factors building up over time.

-Smoking, excessive alcohol, and eating processed or salty foods are direct contributors to hypertension.
+- Lifestyle Habits that Add Pressure: Smoking, excessive alcohol, and eating processed or salty foods are direct contributors to hypertension.
 Over time, these habits create chronic stress on your cardiovascular system, making high blood pressure harder to control.

-Daily stress may feel like just part of modern life, but when your body is constantly producing stress hormones, your blood vessels constrict, heart rate rises, and pressure builds.
+- Stress and Its Hidden Effects: Daily stress may feel like just part of modern life, but when your body is constantly producing stress hormones, your blood vessels constrict, heart rate rises, and pressure builds.
 Over the years, unmanaged stress becomes a silent driver of hypertension.

 Early Symptoms You Shouldn’t Ignore